ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 An Appendix lists changes in this version.
 As the SRD is updated we will continue to track version changes there.

-## 1.3 Core & Optional Mechanics
+## 1.3 Basic & Advanced Mechanics

-We flag some mechanics as Optional.

-The QuestWorlds engine is intended to be rules-lite, so we distinguish between the core mechanics, and optional ones.

-A rule in an optional section can  be ommitted.
-Variation is possible, whilst retaining the feel of QuestWorlds.
-Optional rules provide more detailed or complex options.
-They add depth, but at the cost of speed of play.

-Sub-headings under a heading should be considered part of the optional content.
+As the QuestWorlds engine is oriented towards rules-light play, we designate some mechanics as "Basic" and others as "Advanced."

+Basic rules represent the minimum mechanical structure you need to play a game with the feel of QuestWorlds, while advanced rules add mechanical depth to areas of play which you might wish to emphasize, though possibly at a cost in speed of play.

+In this document, we put advanced mechanics in their own section from the relevant basic mechanic section.

+The advanced mechanics can be added to play individually; you do not have to bring them in together.
+In cases where an optional mechanic depends upon or interrelates with another optional mechanic, we note that in the text.

 If this is your first time reading these rules, you may wish to skip over these sections.
-Return to them once you understand the core mechanics.

-If this is your first time playing these rules, you may wish to omit the optional rules at first, getting a feel for the game in its simplest form, and then add them in as you want more depth.
+Return to them once you understand the basic mechanics.
+Similarly, if this is your first time playing these rules, you may wish to omit the advanced rules at first, getting a feel for the game in its simplest form, and then add them in as you want more depth.
+Your GM may even decide to employ certain advanced rules on a case by case basis, providing more detail or nuance to particularly interesting conflicts where beneficial, while otherwise taking a lighter approach.

-The optional mechanics can be added to play individually; they do not have to be all brought in together.

 ## Who Is This Document For?

-The primary audience for this document is game-designers who wish to use the QuestWorlds rules for their own game.
+The primary audience for this document is game-designers who wish to utilize the QuestWorlds rules framework to implement their own game.

-We recognize that some people will use this document to learn about the QuestWorls system, before purchasing it, and some players in games were the GM has a rule book, may use this to understand the rules.
+We also recognize that some people will use this document to learn about the QuestWorlds system before purchasing it, and some players in games were the GM has a rule book, may use this as a reference to help understand the rules.

 For that latter reason, we address the rules here to a player.

-Note that this document does not contain many examples, or much in the way of play advice and other non-rules text to help you play the game.
-This is a stripped down document and we assume that any game you buy based on these rules will include that, and use material relevant to their setting.
-For this reason, learning the rules from this document is not as easy as learning them from a game built on these rules.
+However, this remains a technical document with few examples, advice, or other non-rules text to help you play your game, as such are beyond the scope of this System Reference Document.

+It is expected that the designers of games you play based on these rules will include such guidance and context as is relevant to their game's particular genre or setting, presented in a format better suited for learning how to play.

 ## 1.4 Numbering